JHU Parkinson's Pals Logo Johns Hopkins University

 Clinical Coordinator

-Sarah Phelan is a health educator at the Johns Hopkins School of Medicine and is the community outreach director Sarah Phelan if the Movement Disorders Clinic.
+Sarah Phelan is a health educator at the Johns Hopkins School of Medicine and is the community outreach director of the Movement Disorders Clinic.

 Team Member 1